-In addition to Chinese martial arts, Chris also studies Capoeira Angola (a Brazilian martial art) with Mestre Nego Gato's Academy, and is on their board.
+In addition to Chinese martial arts, Chris also studies Capoeira Angola (a Brazilian martial art) under Mestre Joao Grande.

 Outside of the martial arts, Chris was also a Commissioner on the PA Governor's Advisory Commission for Asian American Affairs and the board of the National Association of Asian American Professionals - Pittsburgh Chapter.

 Jon was first introduced to martial arts with Tae Kwon Do with his uncle and earned his black belt at a young age.
 He put martial arts on hold during high school to pursue other life goals.
 Encouraged by the woman who would later become his wife, Jon started to train at Steel Dragon in 2009.
 He soon began immersing himself increasingly in his training, and even found himself performing lion dance at his own wedding.
 He is a disciple of Chris Young.
 Jon's training focuses primarily on Ying Jow, Xing-Yi and Lion and Dragon Dance.
 He also helps instruct classes and coach lion dance at Steel Dragon and also teaches an after school program at Reserve Elementary.
 He has Act 33/34 clearances.